Seiko Prospex "62MAS" SBDC101 (SPB143) Watch Review

 But then I wore it out and about on a trip.
 Seeing in the daylight, and wearing it in public made me see the real value of this watch.
 You stop noticing the minor minutiae and start feeling like you have a much more expensive watch strapped to your wrist.

 Finally, the sum of the Seiko's parts add up to an enticing package, so much so that I recommended it when a friend asked me to recommend a $1,000 watch to give to his step son at his graduation.
 I believe that this was the best choice because of its good looks, versatility, and the fact that it should never go out of style.
-This is a Seiko diver that you'll buy not because its funky and affordable, but because it's a beautifully made, and attractive looking watch.
+This is a Seiko diver that you'll buy not because it is funky and affordable, but because it's a beautifully made, and attractive looking watch.

 What do you think of the SBDC101/SPB143?
 Can you name a better dive watch for around $1000?
 We'd love to hear it in the comments.